-Action lines Targets Implementation year 2025 2026 2027 ✓ Provide guidance and assistance on dissemination-related aspects to the EIT KICs \boxtimes Dissemination of results: ✓ Support KICs to disseminate a minimum target of 15 results through the European Commission's dissemination tools. × \boxtimes of good practices ✓ Maintain and further develop together with the KICs a structured and coherent approach for disseminating results, lessons learnt, and good practices across the EU utilising in particular the EIT Knowledge Centre platform ×
+Action lines Targets Implementation year 2026 2027 2028 Dissemination of results: Identification and sharing of good practices Provide guidance and assistance on dissemination-related aspects to the EIT KICs \boxtimes \boxtimes \boxtimes Support KICs to disseminate a minimum target of 15 results through the European Commission's dissemination tools. \boxtimes \boxtimes Maintain and further develop together with the KICs a structured and coherent approach for disseminating results, lessons learnt, and good practices across the EU utilising in particular the EIT Knowledge Centre platform \boxtimes

-2.8 International cooperation
+2.7 International cooperation

 The EIT will amplify the impact of its activities through international cooperation, particularly by coordinating and closely monitoring the EIT Global Outreach Programme.
-This will be done by ensuring compliance with the EIT Strategic Framework on EIT Global Outreach Activities, and with the EU Global Approach on Research and Innovation, the European Economic Security Strategy and the Commission Recommendation on critical technology areas.
+This will be done by ensuring compliance with the EIT Strategic Framework on EIT Global Outreach Activities.
 It will also, under the guidance of the EIT Governing Board, set out actions, targets, and outputs for the international cooperation plans of the EIT and the KICs, clearly demonstrating their European added value.
 The EIT will foster international cooperation in research and innovation, contributing to Horizon Europe objectives, whilst ensuring alignment with Horizon Europe Strategic Plan 2025-2027, and the EU's contribution to the Sustainable Development Goals.
 Opportunities to engage with and build strategic partnerships at the international level will be explored in a reactive approach to match available capacity.

-Action lines Targets Implementation year 2025 2026 2027 International cooperation ✓ EIT Global Outreach Hubs in the locations of strategic interest for the EU and contribute to the EIT's objectives ✓ The EIT Strategic Framework on EIT Global Outreach Activities implemented in compliance with the EU Global Approach on Research and Innovation, the European Economic Security Strategy and the Commission Recommendation on critical technology areas ✓ Engagement with international organisations and non-EU countries via different formats \boxtimes \boxtimes
+Action lines Targets Implementation year 2026 2027 2028 International cooperation ✓ EIT Global Outreach Hubs contribute to the EIT's objectives \boxtimes \boxtimes \boxtimes The EIT Strategic Framework on EIT Global Outreach Activities implemented Engagement with international organisations and non-EU countries via different formats

-2.9 Synergies and complementarities with other programmes
+2.8 Synergies and complementarities with other programmes